 For submission for the European Master's course of Biomedical Engineering, an application form has to be filled in, which need to be send together with the additional documents (see under 'Apply now') to the coordinating institute.
-To start the programme in September 2020, the deadline for submission is 3 January 2020 (NEW deadline) for students from all over the world.
+To start the programme in September 2021, the deadline for submission is 3 January 2021 for students from all over the world.

-You might be selected for the programme, but not for a scholarship.
-In that case you are most welcome to take part as a self-paying student.
+For the 2021 we are not yet sure if there will be any scholarships.
 So please do look into how to arrange your own funding to be able to take part in the programme.
 What is possible regarding additional funding, does depend on where you are from as each country has its own funding possibilities and international grants.
 However, you can have a look on the web pages of the universities taking part in the programme as they often give information on where to find additional funding.
 E.g. DAAD in Germany: http://www.daad.de/en/, in the Netherlands: http://www.studyinholland.nl/scholarships/grantfinder.
 Deadlines are often already in spring, so be in time.

 Please note that we can not help you with finding alternative funding, but if you are selected for the CEMACUBE programme we can help you with writing a Letter of support if you would need one to apply for funding.